-OSH 4950 Senior Seminar 2 s.h.
+OSH 4950 Senior Seminar

 Preparation and presentation of a library research paper that integrates knowledge gained in the major discipline.
 Taken by students with senior status as a requirement for graduation; to be taken in the final six hours of the program.